 Work alongside local organizations in their mission to safeguard Hawaii’s biodiversity and preserve and honor the land, history, and culture of Hawaii.
 In addition to service, get a taste of what makes Hawaii an island paradise.
-Relax on the white sand beaches of Hawaii, learn to surf, hike through lush forests, and take in millions of stars atop Mauna Kea.
+Hike through changing climate zones, relax on black and white sand beaches, learn to surf, and take in millions of stars at Mauna Kea.
 Learn about the unique and rich history of Kanaka Maoli, Hawaii’s native people.
 Before heading home, glimpse the powerful forces that created this volcanic Island in Volcanoes National Park.

 No-Stress Travel Guarantee!